analogdevicesinc/msdk/Documentation/USERGUIDE.md

 - **System Path**:  Your system's _Path_ is a special environment variable that tells it where to search for program binaries.
 It's also expected that the user has some familiarity with this concept, and how to modify the system Path if necessary.

+- **Integrated Development Environment (IDE)**:  An IDE offers a higher level user interface (typically with a GUI) that manages the tools for **editing** source code, **building** source code, **flashing** program binaries, and **debugging**.
+The abbreviation is frequently used in this document, and the MSDK supports _multiple_ IDEs that can be used depending on preference.
+(See ["Supported Development Environments"](#supported-development-environments))

-- **Build Configuration vs Project Configuration**: An MSDK project is primarily made up of two complementary systems:  The _Build System_ and the _Project Management System_.
+- **Build Configuration vs Project Configuration**: An MSDK project is primarily made up of two complementary systems:  The _Build System_ and the _Integrated Development Environment (IDE)_.
 These systems each offer their own configuration interfaces, and it's important to note what each is used for.

     The **Build System** manages the compilation of source code into program binaries and offers a **Command-Line Interface (CLI)** for setting **Build Configuration Variables**.

-    The **Project Management System** offers a higher level user interface (typically with a GUI) to manage the tools for **editing** source code, **flashing** program binaries, and **debugging** them on hardware.
-The Project Management System sits _on top_ of the build system's _CLI_ and uses it to manage fundamental aspects of the build such as:
+    The **IDE** offers a higher level user interface (typically with a GUI) for managing a project and sits _on top_ of the build system's _CLI_.
+Each IDE offers its own settings for managing fundamental aspects of the build such as:

     - Setting the _Target Microcontroller_
     - Setting the _Board Support Package_
     - Configuring the _Environment_ and _System Path_ for use with the MSDK toolchain

-- **Integrated Development Environment (IDE)**:  An IDE combines the _Build System_ and _Project Management_ systems and typically features a Graphical User Interface (GUI) and other development features.
-The abbreviation is used frequently in the document.

 ### Getting Started with Visual Studio Code